HamzaBTW/PL-AI-Model/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📞 Support

-For questions or issues, please open an issue in the repository.

 ---

 **Note**: This application uses historical Premier League data for predictions.
 Results are for entertainment purposes and should not be used for betting or gambling decisions.